usnistgov/800-63-3-Implementation-Resources/_63B/authenticators.md

 ## Authenticators and Verifiers

-See [SP 800-63 B](https://pages.nist.gov/800-63-3/sp800-63b.html#sec5) for normative requirements.
+See [SP 800-63B Section 5](https://pages.nist.gov/800-63-3/sp800-63b.html#sec5) for normative requirements.

 ### Authenticator Types

 There are nine recognized authenticator types.

 Pre-registered knowledge tokens&mdash;sometimes referred to as security questions or knowledge-based authentication (KBA)&mdash;an authenticator (token) type that existed in SP 800-63-2, has been withdrawn in SP 800-63B because they often rely on information that is private but not secret.
 They also encourage the use of the same answers to authenticate on multiple sites, which is a problem if any of them is compromised.
-In addition, they often must be stored in an unhashed form, introducing a further vulnerability, because the recalled answers may be approximate (e.g., "Central High" vs. "Central High School" or "Central HS").
+In addition, they often must be stored in an unhashed form, introducing a further vulnerability because the recalled answers may be approximate (e.g., "Central High" vs. "Central High School" or "Central HS").
 The use of hints in prompts for memorized secrets has also been prohibited because of similar security concerns and the possible use of hints as a work-around to support security questions.

 The single-factor cryptographic software authenticator, discussed in [SP 800-63B Section 5.1.6](https://pages.nist.gov/800-63-3/sp800-63b.html#sfcs), is a new authenticator type introduced in SP 800-63B.